Mayo Clinic: Early years

 Both of W. W. Mayo's sons, William James Mayo (1861–1939) and Charles Horace Mayo (1865–1939), who became known as Dr. Will and Dr. Charlie, grew up in Rochester and attended medical school.
 William graduated in 1883 and joined his father's practice, with Charles joining in 1888.

 On August 21, 1883, a tornado struck Rochester, causing at least 37 deaths and over 200 injuries.
 One-third of the town was destroyed, but the Mayo family escaped serious harm.
 Relief efforts began immediately in a variety of makeshift facilities.
 Mayo was placed in charge of organizing medical care for the wounded survivors.
 Needing nurses, he reached out to Mother Alfred Moes, the founder of the Sisters of Saint Francis of Rochester, Minnesota (a teaching order).

-After the crisis subsided, Mother Alfred approached W. W. Mayo with a proposal: The Sisters of St. Francis would raise the funds to build a hospital in Rochester if he and his sons would provide the medical and surgical care.
+After the crisis subsided, Mother Alfred approached W. W. Mayo with a proposal: The Sisters of St. Francis would raise funds to build a hospital in Rochester if he and his sons provided medical and surgical care.
 The agreement was made over a handshake.
-On September 30, 1889, Saint Marys Hospital was opened by the Sisters with the three Mayo physicians on staff.
+On September 30, 1889, Saint Mary's Hospital was opened by the Sisters with the three Mayo physicians on staff.

 Group practice

-The growing specialization of medicine and the expanding use of railroads, automobiles, and mass communications provided context for what Mayo Clinic calls its most significant and enduring contribution to the medical field: the content of integrated multispecialty practice.
+The growing specialization of medicine and the expanding use of railroads, automobiles, and mass communications provided context for the development of integrated multi-specialty practice.